Non equilibrium optical properties in semiconductors from first--principles: a combined theoretical and experimental study of bulk silicon: Non--equilibrium optical properties

 The variation of such effective poles is not in contrast with the fact that the real poles do not change.
 Indeed such variation, known in the literature as band--gap renormalization, have already been measured in different materials~\cite{Hase1}.
 However, to get a meaningful picture, the renormalization of the QP and excitonic poles must be treated consistently.

 We show here that, within NEQ \ai-MBPT, both the renormalization of the QP energies and of the excitonic poles, is dictated by the simultaneous effect of the change in the screened interaction and in the carriers population induced by the pump pulse.
-Thus in both cases we use a static approximation to the screened electron--electron and electron--hole interaction.
+Thus in both cases we use a static approximation to the screened electron--electron and electron--hole interaction.~\footnote{Another option maybe to follow the same approach used to compute the equilibrium spectrum, i.e. to use a dynamical screening for the QP corrections and a static screening to describe the electron--hole interaction.
+We tried to consider the effect of dynamical corrections, re--normalizing the variation of the COHSEX energies via the equilibrium Z factors computed within the GW approximation. while this did not change substantially the position of the negative peak in the TR, led to a general worsening of the agreement with the experimental spectrum}.
 By following the adiabatic approximation~\cite{Perfetto2015a} we introduce the NEQ COHSEX self--energy and the NEQ BSE.
 To this end we first define the NEQ statically screened interaction, $W^\t$ as obtained by inserting the NEQ occupations $f_l(\t)$ in Eq.~(\ref{eq:chi_KS_EQ}).

 The static COHSEX approximation for the $GW$ self--energy then follows:

 with \be \g^\t_{\kk}(\rr,\rr')=2\sum_n f_{n\kk}(\t)\psi^{KS,*}_{n\kk}(\rr)\psi^{KS}_{n\kk}(\rr') . \ee Thanks to the inclusion of the time--depedent occupations in $W^\t$ also the self--energy, and thus the QP energies, acquire a $\t$ dependence.
 Therefore, quite in general, the variation of the QP corrections can be expressed as \be \D\e^\t_l= \langle l | \S^{\t}_{cohsex}-\tilde{\S}_{cohsex} | l \rangle. \ee From Eq.\ref{eq:NEQ_QP-COHSEX} we can also define the NEQ BSE, which reduces to the computation of eigenvalues\,($E^\t_\l$) and eigenvectors\,($A^\t_{\l,l}$) of the NEQ $\t$--dependent excitonic matrix: \be H_{ll'}^{\t}=\et_l+\D\e^\t_l - \sqrt{f_l(\t)} \( v_{ll'}-W^{\t}_{ll'} \) \sqrt{f_{l'}(\t)}. \ee Eq.~\eqref{eq:NEQ-BSE_exc} defines $L^{BSE}(\w,\t)$ which is the NEQ version of $\Lt(\w)$ and can be written in the basis defined by the excitonic wave-functions $A^\t_{\l,l}$.